WWE Day 1 (2022): Raw

 On the following episode of Raw, new WWE Champion Brock Lesnar reunited with Paul Heyman, who announced that Lesnar's first challenger for the title would be determined by Day 1's originally scheduled fatal four-way match between Bobby Lashley, Kevin Owens, Seth "Freakin" Rollins, and Big E. Lashley won the bout to face Lesnar for the WWE Championship at the Royal Rumble.
+The following week, Big E and Rollins had their singles match, which was won by Rollins.

 Also on the following Raw, The Miz and Maryse berated Edge and Beth Phoenix, after Phoenix had distracted Miz at Day 1.
 Edge and Phoenix then challenged Miz and Maryse to a mixed tag team match at the Royal Rumble.
 Miz accepted, despite Maryse's displeasure.

 Liv Morgan interrupted Raw Women's Champion Becky Lynch and wanted another rematch at the title.
 Bianca Belair interrupted, also staking a claim to a title match.
 Doudrop confronted WWE officials Adam Pearce and Sonya Deville for an opportunity at the title.
 Deville and Pearce scheduled Morgan, Belair, and Doudrop to face each other in a triple threat match the following week to determine Lynch's challenger for the title at the Royal Rumble, which was won by Doudrop.